-Background about the GLS and Zero Suicide programs
+Background about the GLS program

 The GLSMA, signed into law in October 2004, was the first legislation to provide funding specifically for youth suicide prevention programs.
 Under this legislation, funding was set aside for campuses, states, tribes and US territories to develop, evaluate, and improve early intervention and suicide prevention programs.
 This funding appropriation authorizes the GLS Suicide Prevention Program, which is administered by SAMHSA's Center for Mental Health Services (CMHS).
 There are currently 102 GLS grantees funded: 57 campus grantees and 45 state and tribal grantees.
 Since 2005, 247 campus grants and 199 state and tribal grants have been funded.